djhmateer/djhmateer.github.io/_posts/2020-12-14-progressive web app example.md

 }
 ```

+## Create images

+Because the different browsers have different implmentations, we need a number of different image sizes.

+[PWA Asset Generator](https://www.npmjs.com/package/pwa-asset-generator) is an automated tool to created all the images

-Add a blank `index-template.html` file
+Add a blank `index-template.html` file so we can then copy the relevant bits into our `Shared\_Layout.cshtml` file

-Then add a starting image (in this case park.jpg)
+Choose your starting logo (in this case epark.jpg)

 ```bash
 # On a Windows machihe I had issues from the WSL side